microclimate-dev2ops/microclimate-ls-node-prof/CONTRIBUTING.md

 - Press Ctrl+Shift+B (Cmd+Shift+B on Mac) to compile the client and server.
 - Run `npm run prepare-tests` in the `vscode/client` folder.
 - Switch to the Debug viewlet.
-- Select `Langauge Server E2E Test` from the drop down.
+- Select `Language Server E2E Test` from the drop down.
 - Run the test config.
 - An additional editor will momentarily open while the tests are run.
 It will close automatically once they are complete.
 - Switch to the output view with Ctrl+Shift+U (Cmd+Shift+U on Mac) to see the results of the tests.